Auburn vs. Ole Miss prediction, odds, spread, time: 2025 SEC Tournament picks, best bets from proven model

 How to make Auburn vs. Ole Miss picks

 The model has simulated Ole Miss vs. Auburn 10,000 times and the results are in.
-The model is going Over the total, and it also says one side of the spread covers well over 50% of the time.
+The model is going Under the total, and it also says one side of the spread covers over 50% of the time.
 You can only see the pick at SportsLine.